SaaS growth marketing is a lot more complex than you’d think.

 - The Definitive Guide to Growth Hacking

-Growth is about a lot more than just the trials and tribulations of testing.
+Growth is about a lot more than testing.

 No matter how many tests, trials, and experiments you run, you absolutely need to have two things in place to be successful: strategy and team building.

 Yup, a strategy is needed when it comes to growth.
-You need to be able to sit down and not only map out your plans, but also think about how you can best execute them in order to actually achieve results.
+You need to be able to not only map out your plans, but also think about how you can best execute them in order to actually achieve results.

 GrooveHQ has a great overview of how they used a 12 month growth strategy to achieve their goals.
-They managed to avoid the trap that many startups fall into, and highlighted in this Andrew Chen post, delusional thinking.
+They managed to avoid the trap that many startups fall into, which has been dubbed “delusional thinking” in this Andrew Chen post.